Everything You Need to Know About Florida Cell Phone Driving Laws

 LAW ENFORCEMENT SEARCH OF A PHONE WITHOUT A WARRANT

-In Florida, law enforcement can search your phone without a warrant if they have probable cause to do so.
-But pulling you over for violating Florida laws 316.305 or 316.306 does not give the cops probable cause to search your phone.
+In Florida, law enforcement can take your phone away from you during a valid arrest.
+But law enforcement can’t search your phone without a warrant, unless they have probable cause to do so.
+Pulling you over for violating Florida laws 316.305 or 316.306 does not give them probable cause.
 This means the police cannot search your phone simply because you were texting while driving.
 In fact, the statutes specifically state that the cops must advice you of your right to decline a search of your handheld device when they pull you over for violating these statutes.

 COLLECTION OF DRIVER DATA BY LAW ENFORCEMENT